auto-differentiation/QuantLib-Risks-Cpp/presets/README.md

 that already ships with QuantLib to add additional presets for Quantlib-XAD.
 (A `CMakeUserPresets.json` can be placed beside the existing `CMakePresets.json` for user-specific local settings and is typically not checked in to Git).

+**Note:** If you're using QuantLib 1.31 or earlier, please use the [CMakeUserPresets-1.31.json](./CMakeUserPresets-1.31.json) file.
+For later versions, [CMakeUserPresets.json](./CMakeUserPresets.json) should be used.

 It provides the following extra configure presets for Windows / Visual Studio (all using the Ninja builder for using the built-in CMake support with "Open Folder"):